clEsperanto/clij-opencl-kernels/README.md

 * Some of the placeholders represent image size in x/y/z.
 This results in performance drop in case many images of different size are processed as individual kernels need to be implemented.
 We have this in mind for the summer 2020 update of the OpenCL-dialect.
+* Image dimensionality is limited to three dimensions.

 ## Deprecation note
 The opencl-kernels presented here will be replaced by Summer 2020.
 Background